Skip to main content

 Enter package spec

-In the installation input field, enter the plugin source (Git URL, PyPI package name, or local path).You can also click Browse to select a local plugin directory.Install button
+In the installation input field, enter the node source (Git URL, PyPI package name, or local path).You can also click Browse to select a local node directory.Install button

 3